Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Introduction

 Given that the rotational symmetry of phase is fundamentally distinct from the geometry of magnitude, we propose a Deep Magnitude-Phase Interaction scheme which maintains a dual-stream flow to respect these topological differences while facilitating necessary information exchange between them.
-We introduce two novel components: the Magnitude-Phase Interactive Convolutional Module (MPICM) and the Hybrid-Attention Dual-FFN (HADF) structure.
+We introduce two novel components: the Magnitude-Phase Interactive Convolutional Module (MPICM) and the Hybrid-Attention Dual Feed-Forward Network (HADF) structure.
 These modules allow for the rigorous exchange of information without breaking the rotation-equivariant symmetry of the phase stream.
-Motivated by recent trends in universal speech restoration \cite{liu2025universal}, we evaluate our proposed model across a comprehensive suite of tasks that involve phase recovery with complete or distorted magnitude: phase retrieval, denoising, dereverberation, BWE, and mixed distortions.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a phase manifold-aware framework that strictly enforces Global Rotation Equivariance as a structural inductive bias.
-This design aligns the network with the intrinsic circular geometry of the phase, effectively resolving the topological mismatch inherent in conventional Euclidean deep networks. \item We devise a Deep Magnitude-Phase Interaction scheme comprising the Magnitude-Phase Interactive Convolutional Module (MPICM) and the Hybrid-Attention Dual-FFN (HADF).
+Motivated by recent trends in universal speech restoration \cite{liu2025universal}, we evaluate our proposed model across a comprehensive suite of tasks that involve phase recovery with complete or distorted magnitude: phase retrieval, denoising, dereverberation, bandwidth extension, and mixed distortions.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a phase processing framework for speech enhancement that explicitly respects the circular topology of phase by enforcing Global Rotation Equivariance as a structural inductive bias throughout the phase stream.
+This design aligns the network with the intrinsic circular geometry of the phase, effectively eliminating the topological mismatch inherent in conventional Euclidean deep networks. \item We devise a Deep Magnitude-Phase Interaction scheme comprising the Magnitude-Phase Interactive Convolutional Module (MPICM) and the Hybrid-Attention Dual Feed-Forward Network (HADF).
 These modules enable rigorous interactive information exchange via cross-branch modulus gating and unified attention score domain interaction respectively, while strictly preserving the geometric constraints of the phase stream. \item We demonstrate that our method achieves superior phase modeling accuracy and generalization capability with fewer parameters and comparable computational cost.
 Notably, it yields up to a 20\% decrease of Phase Distance (PD) in phase retrieval and over 0.1 PESQ improvement in zero-shot cross-corpus denoising evaluations.
-When applied to phase-involved universal speech enhancement task, including denoising, dereverberation, bandwidth extension, and mixed distortions, the proposed equivariant phase modeling demonstrates clear overall advantages, outperforming state-of-the-art baselines and achieving higher phase estimation accuracy. \end{itemize}
+When applied to phase-involved universal speech enhancement task, including denoising, dereverberation, bandwidth extension, and mixed distortions, the proposed equivariant phase modeling demonstrates clear overall advantages, achieving state-of-the-art phase estimation accuracy while maintaining competitive perceptual performance across all evaluated conditions. \end{itemize}